Ameer2000Mzori/To-Do-List/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Portafolio <a name="about-project"></a>
+# 📖 To-Do-List <a name="about-project"></a>

-> This is my website portfolio, made with HTML, CSS, and JavaScript. and it's a multi-page responsive website. it's a whole website made for desktop and mobile versions.
+> The To-Do-List website is built with HTML, CSS, and JavaScript.
+Employing linters to ensure clean code and overcome potential errors, the project also utilizes local storage to persist data.
+Don't forget to check out the live demo for a hands-on experience!

 ## 🛠 Built With <a name="built-with"></a>